lzap/lzap.github.com/content/posts/2023/about-structured-logging-in-go121.md

 Now, this might look like a lot of code, but every program typically need to have one such handler.
-Then working with contexts is super easy, simply use `Ctx` version of the logging function:
+Then working with contexts is super easy, simply use `Context` version of the logging function:

-    slog.InfoCtx(ctx, "user was authenticated", "user_id", user.ID)
+    slog.InfoContext(ctx, "user was authenticated", "user_id", user.ID)

 I personally find this easier to type instead of retrieving a `logger` variable from the context in every single function.
-Since unused variable is an error for Go compiler, the `logger` variable often needs to be deleted or reintroduced as the code is being rewritten which is not an issue for `slog.InfoCtx` function and the three other siblings.
+Since unused variable is an error for Go compiler, the `logger` variable often needs to be deleted or reintroduced as the code is being rewritten which is not an issue for `slog.InfoContext` function and the three other siblings.
 Assuming a trace id `42cafe13` in the context, the built-in text handler decorated with the above handler generates: